dnth/dnth.github.io/content/portfolio/how_to_deploy_od_model_on_cpu_at_60_fps/index.md

 The barrier? *Deployment*.

-In object detection, we typically train models on massive GPUs either locally or in the cloud.
+For some applications such as self-driving car, real-time deployment is critical and has huge implications.

-But when it comes to deployment, running them on GPUs is often impractical.
+As data scientists, even though we can easily train our models on GPUs, it is uncommon and sometimes impractical to deploy them on GPUs in production.

-On the other hand, CPUs are far more common in deployment, and a lot cheaper.
+On the other hand, CPUs are far more common in production environment, and a lot cheaper.

 But can we feasibly deploy real-time DL models on a CPU?
 Running DL models on a CPU is orders of magnitude slower compared to GPU, right?